salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 <img src="../app/src/images/screenshots/Setting-Up-App-1.png">
 <img src="../app/src/images/screenshots/Setting-Up-App-2.png">

-It typically takes a few minutes to deploy the app after which a URL to the Datalake app is presented. ­Click on the URL to load the 'Datalake for Nonprofits' app; set up the data lake and import data in 6 steps.
+It typically takes a few minutes to deploy the app after which a URL to the Datalake app is presented. ­Click on the URL to load the 'Datalake for Vera Amp Impact’ app; set up the data lake and import data in 6 steps.

 The image below shows the URL that was generated in this instance and the welcome screen showing the user what to expect with an outline of the 6 steps to be completed through the wizard like UI.
 <img src="../app/src/images/screenshots/Setting-Up-App-3.png">